hpcc-systems/pyhpcc/README.md

 # PyHPCC

-Pyhpcc is a python package that allows accessing hpcc-systems via python.
+Pyhpcc is a Python package that allows accessing HPCC-systems via Python.

-PyHPCC is a Python package and wrapper built around the [HPCC Systems](https://hpccsystems.com/) web services that facilitates communication between Python and HPCC Systems.
+PyHPCC is a Python package and wrapper built around the [HPCC Systems](https://hpccsystems.com/) web services that facilitate communication between Python and HPCC Systems.
 # Features
 Some Core Functionalities PyHPCC supports are
 1. Work Unit submission through inline queries or using a Git Repository.